Does Cold Weather Make You Pee More?

 4. Your Urine

-Due to a more sedentary lifestyle in the winter and the tendency to eat heavier, less healthy foods, your body takes in extra amounts of calcium.
+Due to a more sedentary lifestyle and a tendency to eat heavier, less healthy foods in winter, your body takes in extra calcium.
 Excess calcium is difficult for your kidneys to filter, causing thirst and frequent urination.

 5. Urinary Tract Infections

 Even if you don’t notice it, you may become dehydrated in the winter because the air is dryer.
-However, when you’re dehydrated, your risk of developing urinary tract infections (UTIs) increases, which causes you to experience an intense and frequent urge to pee.
+When you’re dehydrated, your risk of developing urinary tract infections (UTIs) increases, which causes you to experience an intense and frequent urge to pee.

 1. Drink enough water.

 During the winter months, we typically don’t drink enough water.
-Although this sounds contradictory, increasing your water intake can increase circulation in your extremities (arms and legs), evening out the circulation needed to keep your body warm.
-Since you’re also urinating more frequently, you’ll need to replace the fluids you lose.
+Increasing your water intake can improve circulation in your extremities (arms and legs), evening out the circulation needed to keep your body warm.
+Since you’re also urinating more frequently, you need to replace the fluids you lose.
 Drink as much water as you need to throughout the cold seasons.

 2. Wear incontinence products.